Skip to content

 The AI will:

-1. Use shopify_fetch_products to get products
+1. Use webSearch to find examples

 Knowing available tools helps you write better prompts: